OneNoteDev/MsGraph_Android_REST_API_Explorer/README.md

 Once you've built the REST Explorer project you can run it on an emulator or device.

 1. Run the project.

-2. Click the authentication account that you want to sign in to.
+2. Click the authentication account that you want to sign in to. > Note: As of the production of this sample application, only AAD (organizational) accounts will be able to make requests to the OneNote endpoints on the Microsoft Graph API.
+Support for MSA accounts is upcoming.

-3. Enter your credentials.
+3. Enter your credentials and sign in.

 4. Click a REST operation in the main activity to show operation details. >Note: Some operations require input before they will run.
 For example, to update a page, you must first select a page to update.
 On these operations there will be a spinner, or text box, to select or enter required input for an operation.

 5. Click the run button to start the REST operation and wait for the operation to finish.